beNative/arduino/README.md

 # Arduino
-Sources of my shared arduino projects currently maintained on [codebender](http://codebender.cc/search/find/?query=tim.sinaeve)
+Sources of my shared arduino projects currently maintained on [codebender](http://codebender.cc/search/find/?query=tim.sinaeve), where you can easily upload sketches directly to your Arduino board without the need to struggle through library dependencies.

 ##RC PWM To LEGO PowerFunctions
 The [RC-PWM-To-LEGO-PowerFunctions.ino](http://github.com/beNative/arduino/blob/master/RC-PWM-To-LEGO-PowerFunctions/RC-PWM-To-LEGO-PowerFunctions.ino) sketch converts a PWM signal from a typical RC receiver to the IR protocol used by LEGO Power Functions (which is open source BTW).
 It supports fully proportional control on two channels.